-As winter, cold and snow approach, it’s natural to want to cuddle up with your bae by the fire.
-That’s cool (or hot, depending on your perspective…or planned activities).
+As winter, cold, and snow approach, it’s natural to want to cuddle up by the fire.

 While you’re warming up, did you know that the Consumer Product Safety Commission estimates that there are 22,000+ residential chimney and fireplace fires annually in the US?

-When’s the last time you actually spent more than three seconds looking at your fireplace?
-No, really examining your fireplace?
-Would you even know what to look for?
-If you’re a Realtor, are you able to intelligently discuss common fireplace issues with your clients?
+When is the last time you really looked at your fireplace?
+Really examined your fireplace?
+Do know what to look for?
+If not, never fear!
+We are here to keep you informed on these issues so you can discuss common fireplace issues with your clients!

 Here are five common issues that we find with fireplaces.